Mayvenn/standalone-test-server/README.md

 also check `(is (requests-min-count? requests 1))` if you want to wait for *at least* one request.

+Sometimes you care less that your system has made some requests, and more that it has received some (possibly slow) responses.
+In this case, it is better to use `recording-responses`.
+The first item in the returned tuple is an atom whose items each contain a `request` and a `response`.
+There are also helpers for `responses-meet?`, `responses-count?`, etc.

+Note that just because the response has been delivered by the handler doesn't mean your system has had time to process it.
+You may still need to poll for whether your system has successfully processed the response.

 If you don't know how many requests will be made and just want to wait until the server has stopped receiving them, use `requests-quiescent`:

 There is one optional argument: